Special Education Needs

 Students with learning difficulties are offered a variety of programmes including in-class support from a Teaching Assistant.
 In Year 7, students with a reading difficulty may follow a reading programme and additional support is provided for some students through withdrawal from lessons for help with literacy and/ or numeracy.
 There is a homework club in the library each lunchtime.
 At Key Stage 4, some students may be offered a personalised programme with reduced number of GCSEs.
 Support is continued into the Sixth Form when appropriate.

-The Hub supports students with emotional and/or behavioural difficulties and offers a range of programmes including 1:1 mentoring, group mentoring, workshops and academic support.
+The Hub, with the support of the pastoral and SEN team supports students with emotional, mental health and/or behavioural difficulties and offers a range of programmes including 1:1 mentoring, group mentoring, workshops and academic support.
 A tailor-made Transition Programme is available for year 6 students who may find the move from primary to secondary school difficult.
 Students can access this programme if any of the following applies: they are the only student transferring; they have a Special Educational Need; they have struggled with their behaviour at primary school; they are vulnerable or feeling anxious.
-In addition, The Hub delivers a Peer Mentoring Training Programme and manages and oversees the mentoring provision, which enables all year 7 students to have access to a Peer Mentor.